kitschpatrol/BEMSimpleLineGraph/README.md

-# BEMSimpleLineGraph - Feature Branch
+# BEMSimpleLineGraph
+##Uberfeature Branch
 <p align="center"><img src="http://s29.postimg.org/57dn7ve3r/BEMSimple_Line_Graph_Main.png"/></p>

 <p align="center">
 <b>BEMSimpleLineGraph</b> makes it easy to create and customize line graphs for iOS.
 </p>

-## Feature Branch Warning
+## Uberfeature Branch Warning
+You are currently viewing the uberfeature branch of this GitHub repository.

+The uberfeature branch is built using Xcode 6.0 beta, iOS 8 beta, and OS X Yosemite beta.
+The goal of this branch is to begin implementing new APIs and beta features from iOS 8 and OS X 10.10.
+Additionally, this branch is used to implement large breaking & major changes.

-You are currently viewing the feature branch of this GitHub repository.
-The feature branch contains bleeding edge commits / features, otherwise known as **alpha or beta** features.
-Content in this branch may be unstable, bug-ridden, non-working, and undocumented.
-The sole purpose of this branch is to test and improve on new features that may or may not be included in future (stable) versions.
+This branch contains *super-duper* bleeding edge commits / features.
+Content in this branch *is* unstable, bug-ridden, non-working, and undocumented.
+The sole purpose of this branch is to test and create new features that may or may not be included in the feature branch.

-It is not recommended that you use this branch in a production app of any kind. **For stable production ready code**, please refer to the [master branch](https://github.com/Boris-Em/BEMSimpleLineGraph/tree/master).
+This branch is solely for experimentation and should **never** be used in a production app of any kind. **For stable production ready code**, please refer to the [master branch](https://github.com/Boris-Em/BEMSimpleLineGraph/tree/master). **For upcoming features and beta / alpha code**, please refer to the [feature branch](https://github.com/Boris-Em/BEMSimpleLineGraph/tree/feature).

 ## Table of Contents